-If you’re going coronavirus stir crazy and itching to get out on your bike it’s probably time to settle yourself in front of your TV or laptop to watch the best biker shows you can find.
+If you’re going stir crazy during the wet weather and itching to get out on your bike it’s probably time to settle yourself in front of your TV or laptop to watch the best biker shows you can find.

 Here are Bikesure’s best biker shows, films and Netflix specials celebrating the power and the passion of bikes and biking.

 Fraternity, felony, fights and furiously fast motorcycle riding, Sons of Anarchy (2008-2014) was an exhilarating crime thriller about a California biker gang struggling to change with the times.

 It is one of the best bikers shows and it follows the lives of a group of outlaw motorcyclists with actor Charlie Hunnam riding up front as Jackson “Jax” Teller.